 While winter is the season when people of all ages feel more lonely and cooped up due to the weather, for the elderly, loneliness is not just limited to winter.
 Loneliness can be a major problem all year round.
-With decreased mobility, less community engagement, and fewer visits from friends and loved ones, seniors can be left feeling forgotten and alone, which commonly leads to depression.
-Technology available to seniors can help.
+Unfortunately, our seniors are feeling forgotten and alone since they experience decreased mobility, less community engagement, and fewer visits from friends and loved ones.
+Tragically, this commonly leads to depression.
+We can use technology to eliminate loneliness in seniors in Bay Ridge.

 Fortunately, with today’s technology, there are more options for seniors to stay active, take part in the community, and maintain relationships with loved ones.
 Through social media and a variety of technological tools, the elderly can stay in touch with family and friends.
 As a result, they feel more connected to the world as a whole.